DrAzraelTod/dabelle/README.md

 two modes to run should be whole-file or inline-modes

-in whole file it's asumed that everything in that file is a single table
+in whole file it's asumed that everything in that file is a single table Those files should be named \*.dabl for obvious reasons.

 in inline-mode one file can contain arbitrary numbers of tables everything outside of tables is ignored (and forwarded to output without change)